PetervandenDoel/ACmultimeter/README.md

 FREQUENCY

-The period of a signal is measured by detecting a zero cross, waiting for the signal to cross 0.2V to ensure the signal will not cross 0 again due to noise, and starting the AT81's timer to wait until the signal crosses 0 again.
+The period of a signal is measured by detecting a zero cross with hysteresis, waiting for the signal to cross 0V and then 0.2V ensure the signal will not cross 0 again due to noise, and starting the AT81's timer to wait until the signal crosses 0V again.
 Doubling the measured time will determine the period which can be used to find the frequency.

 PHASE SHIFT

-Phase shift is determined by waiting for the lagging signal (fed into ADC input 4 of the MCP3008) to cross 0, then waiting for the second signal to cross 0, and calculating phase shift based on the ratio of the time difference to the period of the signals.
+Phase shift is determined by waiting for the lagging signal (fed into ADC input 4 of the MCP3008) to cross 0V with hysteresis, then waiting for the second signal to cross 0V, and calculating phase shift based on the ratio of the time difference to the period of the signals.
 There was a chronic tendency to underestimate the phase shift so 5 degrees is added to all measurements to improve accuracy.

 COMMAND LINE INTERFACE